cysouw/diathesis/text/c06_prepositions.md

 d. ^* Ich befinde mich.
 :::

-Less common are verbs that obligatory need a local preposition [@next a,b], but which is alternatively exchanged for a temporal one [@next c].
+Less common are verbs that obligatory need a local preposition [@next a,b] that alternatively can be exchanged for a temporal one [@next c].

 ::: ex
 a.
 Der Unfall ereignete sich an der Kreuzung.